-Nearly 1,500 Soldiers and Airmen served on federal active duty in the last 24 months, and VNG units conducted a wide variety of missions including F-22 fighter jet air dominance, cyber, mission command, partnership building, sustainment, security and rotary wing flight operations and maintenance.
+As of January 2022, more than 2,000 Virginia National Guard personnel are deployed or training to deploy on federal active duty missions overseas, including in the Middle East, the Horn of Africa and in Kosovo.
 They join more than 15,000 Soldiers and Airmen who have mobilized for homeland security missions, combat operations and peacekeeping and stabilization missions since September 11, 2001.

 Since 2001, the VNG has mobilized more than 13,600 Soldiers, Airmen and members of the VDF on state active duty to respond to hurricanes, winter storms, flooding and other severe weather events across the commonwealth as well as in neighboring states, Louisiana and the U.S. Virgin Islands.
 The VNG also mobilized personnel for security operations in Charlottesville in August 2017 and 2018.

 The VNG staged more than 1,500 personnel Sept.
 12, 2018, at key locations across the commonwealth to support local and state emergency management officials with possible response to Hurricane Florence.
 Additionally, the VNG sent 40 Soldiers and 20 light medium tactical vehicles and the Virginia Helicopter Aquatic Rescue Team to North Carolina to support with recovery efforts where the hurricane caused widespread flooding.